markevans/block_helpers/README.markdown

 Compatibility
 =============
 Currently it depends on activesupport, and requires that the helper already has the methods `concat` and `capture` available (which is the case in Rails and Merb).
+Please, note, that ActiveSupport 3.1+ breaks the `capture` method (see <a href='https://github.com/capistrano/capistrano/issues/168#issuecomment-4162727'>this comment</a> and <a href='https://github.com/rails/rails/commit/d4fa120671e989eecb71c14647dd2051d28de4a5#activesupport/lib/active_support/core_ext/kernel/reporting.rb'>this commit</a>).
+Thus `capture` got replicated in the gem.

 It works with both the one and two argument versions of `concat`, so should work with all recent versions of Rails and Merb.